microsoft/commercial-marketplace-resources/README.md

 ### Sample projects

 - [SaaS Accelerator](https://github.com/Azure/Commercial-Marketplace-SaaS-Accelerator) - A complete reference implementation of a SaaS offer you can use to jumpstart your SaaS solution into the Azure marketplace
+- [Commercial Marketplace Solutions](https://github.com/microsoft/commercial-marketplace-solutions) - A set of solutions for various scenarios to do with various offer types.

 ### Learning resources